 If you have a complaint about an employment agency’s business practices, please contact the Department of Labor Standards’ Employment, Placement, and Staffing Agencies Program at 617-626-6970 or file a complaint using this Complaint Form

-View a list of agencies operating in Massachusetts that are licensed in accordance with the law.
+View a list of agencies operating in Massachusetts that are licensed or registered in accordance with the law.

 Sample Job Order

 If you are working for a staffing agency, you are required to be provided with the information contained in this form.
 The notice requirement does not apply to “professionals,” “secretaries or administrative assistants.”